 FATCA & CRS: Don’t Forget to Deregister

-If you sold, liquidated or otherwise terminated a Reporting Financial Institution (FI) prior to January 1, 2016 you may need to deregister that FI to avoid penalties for failure to update its registration or failure to report.
+If you sold, liquidated or otherwise terminated a Reporting Financial Institution (FI) prior to January 1 of this year, you may need to deregister that FI to avoid penalties for failure to update its registration or failure to report.

 The IRS and other tax authorities require FIs to register in a FATCA and/or CRS portal.
-If the registered FI was liquidated prior to January 1, 2016, it is likely that there is no need to do Y2016 CRS or FATCA reporting for the current financial year.
+If the registered FI was liquidated prior to January 1, it is likely that there will be no need to do CRS or FATCA reporting for the current financial year.

 However, where registration updating or nil reporting is required, the tax authority expects that the currently registered FI will update its registration and/or file a nil report.
 Failure to do so may result in financial penalties.

 Certain entities may register in the IRS FATCA portal and, upon registration approval, receive a Global Intermediary Identification Number (GIIN).
 Once the GIIN is issued, the registered entity will be identified on the published IRS FFI List.
 The IRS FFI List is updated monthly to add or remove approved entities.

 If the entity is sold, liquidated or otherwise terminated, it is necessary to determine whether to deregister the entity in the IRS FATCA portal.

 Once the FATCA registration is deleted, the FI, and any applicable branches, will no longer be published on the FFI List.
 Similarly, once a Sponsoring Entity’s registration is deleted, it, the Sponsored Entity, and any sponsored subsidiary branches will no longer be published on the FFI List.

 FATCA and associated Intergovernmental Agreements (IGAs) do not establish a local mandatory registration process.
 It is up to each Model 1 IGA and Model 2 IGA jurisdiction to decide whether to create a registration requirement.